eeberhard/aica-api/schemas/component-descriptions/README.md

 description should be set to `null`.
 This is distinct from a valid default empty parameter state, which can be expressed with the empty string `""`.

-If a parameter is dynamically reconfigurable, it implies that the parameter can be changed after the component is already configured to influence the run-time behaviour.
+If a parameter is dynamically reconfigurable, as described by the `dynamic` property, it implies that the parameter can be changed after the component is already configured to influence the run-time behaviour.
 This requires the component to either poll the parameter value while running or implement a parameter change callback.

+The `internal` property can be used to hide a parameter from public interfaces that use the component description by indicating that the parameter is intended for internal use only.
+The intended outcome is for the parameter to be hidden from auto-generated component visualizations or documentation at a high level.
+If the field is omitted from a description, the parameter is assumed to be public.

 ## Predicates